mactavishz/FaaS-Platform-Knowledge-Optimization/README.md

 ### Start faasd (OpenFaaS)

 Faasd needs a local registry to be configured and running before it can start.
-The `faasd-up` target will handle this for you.

 ```bash
 # Start the faasd VM